How to Execute Failed Test Cases in TestNG

 Execute TestNG via Command Line

-Step 3) Then type the following command.
-(This command is generic command)
+Step 3) Type the following generic command:

 Execute TestNG via Command Line